 Building Sumatran rhino sanctuary and building Rhino protection units to prevent wildlife crime were also among the best conservation efforts to help these animals.

 Reproduction conservation program, a single conservation breeding program is designed to help rhinos reproduce more successfully.
 Such project is supported by Sumatran Rhino Survival Alliance, Sumatran rhino rescue, Way Kambas National Park breeding facilities, and other rhino conservation organizations.

 The Aspinall Foundation

-In 1998 The Aspinall Foundation returned a Sumatran Rhino to a breeding center in Sumatra after staying thirteen years at their Port Lympne park in the UK.
+In 1998 The Aspinall Foundation returned wild rhinos to a breeding center in Sumatra after staying thirteen years at their Port Lympne park in the UK.

 Save the Rhino

-Save the Rhino works with local partners in Asia and Africa to protect the five different rhino species.
-They support anti-poaching activities, monitoring, environmental education, community conservation, translocations, and captive breeding.
+Save the Rhino works with local partners in Asia and Africa to protect the five different rhinoceros species They support anti-poaching activities, monitoring, environmental education, community conservation, translocations, and captive breeding.

 The International Rhino Foundation is a nonprofit organization that also focuses on rhinos.
 They have been able to fund and create Sumatran Rhino sanctuaries and were the first organization to start an intensive Sumatran Rhino breeding program.

 World Wildlife Fund

 The World Wildlife Fund is an international non-governmental organization that aims to conserve nature and promote ecologically sustainable development.
 It was founded in 1961 and is now present in more than 100 countries.